WORCESTER STATE UNIVERSITY

 Departments desiring to use the WSU P-Card must identify individual Cardholder, the requested

-maximum transaction limit, requested maximum number of transactions per billing cycle, the requested credit limit and the types of purchases anticipated on the card.
+maximum transaction limit, requested maximum number of transactions per day, the requested monthly credit limit and the types of purchases anticipated on the card.
 These limits shall be reviewed and approved by the V.P.
 Administration & Finance/CFO.

 The Application includes a “WSU Cardholder Agreement” that must be executed by all Cardholders certifying that they have been trained on and shall comply with both the WSU and P-Card Policies and Procedures.
 This application should be signed by both the potential Cardholder and the Budget Manager and the original forwarded to the P-Card Administrator.
 The Application should also contain any Department P-Card Policies such as Department specific P-Card use restrictions and administrative procedures in addition to the provisions outlined in the WSU Procurement Card Policies and Procedures.

 Once approved, the application will be signed by the V.P.
 Administration & Finance/CFO.
-The maximum transaction dollar limit, the maximum number of transactions per billing cycle, the credit limit and the types of purchases allowed on the card will be completed on the Cardholder Agreement and a copy sent to the Cardholder.
+The maximum transaction dollar limit, the maximum number of transactions per day, the monthly credit limit and the types of purchases allowed on the card will be completed on the Cardholder Agreement and a copy given to the Cardholder.